Food in school

 Mabel Prichard School is a healthy food school.
 We encourage our children and young people to make healthy choices and develop a balanced diet.
 School dinners are freshly prepared daily on our primary and secondary sites.
 We provide universal infant free school meals for pupils in Reception, Year 1 & 2.

-For pupils in Years 3 to 6, the cost of school dinners is £2.30, all meals should be paid for in advance to the school office.
+Universal Infant Free School Meals are provided for all children in Key Stage 1.
+For children in Years 3-14 the cost of school dinners is £2.20.
+For primary students all meals should be paid for in advance to the school office.
 Payment should be made at the beginning of the term, month or week, before the meals are taken, cheques payments should be made payable to Oxfordshire County Council.
+Secondary students have a card that is preloaded with credit.
+Cash can be given in to the school office and we will load the card on your behalf.

 Alternatively, children may bring a lunchbox; we very much appreciate parents sending healthy packed lunches.